grafana/mimir/docs/sources/operators-guide/deploy-grafana-mimir/_index.md

 ---
-title: "Deploying Grafana Mimir on Kubernetes"
-menuTitle: "Deploying on Kubernetes"
+aliases:
+  - /docs/mimir/latest/operators-guide/deploying-grafana-mimir/
-description: "Learn how to deploy Grafana Mimir on Kubernetes."
+description: Learn how to deploy Grafana Mimir on Kubernetes.
-weight: 12
 keywords:
   - Mimir deployment
   - Mimir Kubernetes
+menuTitle: Deploy on Kubernetes
+title: Deploy Grafana Mimir on Kubernetes
+weight: 12
 ---

-# Deploying Grafana Mimir on Kubernetes
+# Deploy Grafana Mimir on Kubernetes

 You can use Helm or Tanka to deploy Grafana Mimir on Kubernetes.